Tips on Improving Sleep: 13 Ways to Sleep Better at Night

 Try to go to bed and wake up at the same time every day, even on weekends.
 Sticking to this routine helps strengthen your body's natural sleep-wake rhythm.

 If you're not asleep within 20 minutes after going to bed, it's a good idea to get up and leave your bedroom and do something calming.
-Whether that's reading a book or listening to some mellow tunes, find what relaxes you.
+Whether that's reading a book or listening to some mellow music, find what relaxes you.
 Once you start to feel tired, head back to bed.
 You can do this as often as necessary.

 Just remember to stick to a consistent sleep schedule and wake-up time.
 Irregular sleep patterns, particularly on weekends, can disrupt your natural sleep-wake cycle and cause confusion to your brain.
-Irregular sleep patterns, particularly on weekends, can disrupt your natural sleep-wake cycle and cause confusion in your brain.

-Exercise in the Morning
+Do Your Exercise in the Morning

 Morning exercise provides the energy you need to zoom through the day and ensure that you’re in good shape for another round of regenerative rest come evening.